adarshsharma11/Email-parser/README.md

    - Check if using App Password instead of regular password
    - Ensure 2FA is properly configured

-2. **Firebase Authentication Error**
+2. **Supabase Authentication Error**
-   - Verify service account credentials in `.env`
+   - Verify URL and keys in `.env`
-   - Check if Firestore is enabled in Firebase project
+   - Ensure RLS policy allows access for the service role
-   - Ensure proper permissions for the service account
+   - Confirm table names/columns match expectations

 3. **Email Parsing Issues**
    - Check if email format has changed